Key Takeaways

 Separation and divorce often bring about immense emotional stress and significant life changes.
 Amidst the emotional turmoil, women frequently encounter severe financial difficulties that can further compound their distress.
-I hope to shine a light on the myriad of financial challenges women often face after a separation or divorce from a personal perspective.
+By sharing these insights from a personal and professional perspective, I hope to shine a light on the myriad of financial challenges women face and how to navigate them with resilience.

 1. Reduced Income and Financial Dependence